-fixed for the life of the capital at the time of investment.
+The degree to which capital characteristics are fixed over time is an option in the model.
+One version assumes that, after capital has been put in place, the amount required for production can change in response to input prices and output demand.
+The other version does not allow for such post-investment flexibility, but assumes that the relation of capital to output, and to other inputs to production, becomes fixed for the life of the capital at the time of investment.
 The latter version is used here.
 All goods are traded among regions, and all but two are treated with an Armington (1969) specification (i.e., goods from abroad are assumed to be imperfect substitutes for domestic ones, and imports for the same general purpose from different regions are assumed not to be identical to one another).
 The two exceptions are crude oil and natural gas; imported and domestic supplies of each are treated as perfect substitutes.

 All prices, including wage rates, the returns to capital and the prices of fixed factors, are calculated within the model.
 Savings and consumption in each region are attributed to a representative consumer who maximizes a utility function subject to a constraint on disposable income, which is the sum of all factor returns (wages, profits, and fixed-factor rents) plus government transfers, less household tax.
 A two-step procedure is followed.
 The current return to capital and disposable income are inputs to a savings function.
-Then the allocation of consumption (income minus saving) among the four consumer goods (see Table I) is represented by a socalled Cobb-Douglas utility function, with coefficients that are constant over time (Yang et al., 1996).
+Then the allocation of consumption (income minus saving) among the four consumer goods (see Table 1) is represented by a so-called Cobb-Douglas utility function, with coefficients that are constant over time (Yang et al., 1996).
 Studies applying a forward-looking version of EPPA are under way, and preliminary results show that the difference in savings compared to the recursive-dynamic procedure used here has only a small influence on patterns of energy use.

-The model is calibrated with 1985 data, with a data set consisting of Social Accounting Matrices (SAMs) for each of the 12 regions, and a multi-lateral trade matrix.
+The model is calibrated with 1985 data, with a data set consisting of Social Accounting Matrices (SAMs) for each of the 12 regions, and a multilateral trade matrix.
 The data set now in use was compiled by the OECD (1993a).

 Emissions for each region are then a function of the levels of activity in key production sectors, and in some consumer sectors (Yang et al., 1996).
-Energy use in production and consumption generates varying amounts of CO2, CH4, N2O, SO2, CO and NO_x, depending on the fossil fuel source, and the emissions control policies assumed to be in place.
+Energy use in production and consumption generates varying amounts of CO2, CH4, N2O, SO2, CO and NOx, depending on the fossil fuel source, and the emissions control policies assumed to be in place.
 Production of the carbon-based backstop, (Production Sector 11 in Table I) also generates CO2 at the point of supply.

 Similarly, trace gas emissions result from other human activities included in the model (Liu, 1994; Yang et al., 1996).
 For example, a component of anthropogenic CH4 emission is driven by the level of activity in the agriculture sector.
 Our approach for these other human activities is similar in its conception to that of Kreileman and Bouwman (1994).
 Neither our nor their approach includes explicit dynamics of the relevant managed ecosystems.
 Emissions by each EPPA region are then resolved to emissions by latitude, to provide inputs to the model of atmospheric chemistry and climate change.
-Emissions of CO_2 from deforestation are exogenous to the EPPA model.
-Specifically, we assume in all runs that deforestation emissions are 1.0 Pg/year up to the year 2000 and then decrease linearly to 0.0 Pg/year in 2050 (cf. IPCC, 1996).
+Emissions of CO2 from deforestation are exogenous to the EPPA model.
+Specifically, we assume in all runs that deforestation emissions are 1.0 Pg/year up to the year 2000 and then decrease linearly to 0.0 Pg/year in 2050 (c.f.
+IPCC, 1996a).
 These emissions are similar to those assumed in the IPCC IS92d scenario (IPCC, 1992).